Are you hosting a Thanksgiving dinner this year? If so, you might benefit from these Thanksgiving hacks to make the day less hectic.

 Ibotta pays you cash back for buying things such as potatoes, bananas, or bread.
 Things that most families usually buy when grocery shopping.

-You can earn $20 FREE Welcome Bonus by just signing up through my link here.
+Earn up to $20 FREE Welcome Bonus by just signing up for Ibotta here.

 2. Prep Ahead